 After verifying your installation, you can create a new form and publish it on your site.

-If you're using an embedded form there's one extra step to add your form to your site.
-After you've built and styled your form, when you click Publish, you're prompted to verify your installation and add one line of code to your site.
+If you would instead like to use a Klaviyo embedded form, there's one extra step to add your form to your site.
+After you've built and styled your form, when you click Publish, you'll be prompted to verify your installation and add one line of code to your site.

-In the example below, I want to add an embedded form to the bottom of of my page, below the full span image, but above the copyright.
+In the example below, we want to add an embedded form to the bottom of the page, below the full span image, but above the copyright.

-I know this is the footer of my site.
-In my theme editor, I open my footer theme file, and search for the word "copyright".
+We know this is the footer of my site.
+In our theme editor, we'll open the footer theme file and search for the word "copyright".
 On a new line above the

-<div> that contains my copyright, I paste in my code.
+<div> that contains my copyright, paste in the code.

-Now my form is exactly where I want it.
-From here, I can use Klaviyo's Signup Form Builder to edit the look and feel of my form.
+Now the form is exactly where we want it.
+From here, we can use Klaviyo's Signup Form Builder to edit the look and feel of the form going forward.
+Updates will be published automatically when we click Publish -- no need to replace the embed code.